esl-epfl/x-heep/docs/source/Testing/Testing.md

 Upon push, tests are run on GitHub runners.
 These include:
 * The generated files have not been manually modified
 * Vendored repositories have not been manually modified
-* All applications can be built successfully using both gcc and clang
+* All applications can be built successfully using both GCC and Clang
 * All applications are successfully simulated using verilator

 For an exhaustive list, check the `.github/workflows` folder.
 All tests must be successful before PRs can be merged.